richzw/ToolKit/tips/k8s_network.md

           - IPVS provides better scalability and performance for large clusters.
           - IPVS supports more sophisticated load balancing algorithms than IPTABLES (least load, least connections, locality, weighted, etc.).
           - IPVS supports server health checking and connection retries, etc.
+    - Using DNS
+      - Kubernetes can optionally use DNS to avoid having to hard-code a Service’s cluster IP address into your application.
+      - It configures the kubelets running on each Node so that containers use the DNS Service’s IP to resolve DNS names.
+      - A DNS Pod consists of three separate containers:
+        - kubedns: watches the Kubernetes master for changes in Services and Endpoints, and maintains in-memory lookup structures to serve DNS requests.
+        - dnsmasq: adds DNS caching to improve performance.
+        - sidecar: provides a single health check endpoint to perform healthchecks for dnsmasq and kubedns.
     - Service
         ```shell